jalopezsuarez/apidox/README.md

 APIDox gives you:

-    Fast, easy docs layout
-    No more worrying about how to format docs.
+- Fast, easy docs layout: No more worrying about how to format docs.
 Our clean, functional layout is a favorite for developers.

-    One place for docs and testing
-    Developers execute calls right from the docs, so there's no need to jump back and forth to a separate console.
+- One place for docs and testing: Developers execute calls right from the docs, so there's no need to jump back and forth to a separate console.

+APIDox support online testing APIs as well as static samples definitions including Errors Codes and Success JSON.

 INSTALLATION INSTRUCTIONS FOR PHP
 ---------------------------------